felix-ico/ML_presentation/slides.md

 ---
 # txt2img
 <ul>
-<li v-click> text to image involves creating an imput prompt in natural language that the model will try to interpret to generate an image </li>
+<li v-click> text to image involves creating an input prompt in natural language that the model will try to interpret to generate an image </li>
 </ul>
 ---